Here’s the update on CONTAINER GARDENING, as promised! (In case you missed it, click HERE to see my original post.)

 Here is a list of the annuals I planted, and my experience with them so far this year:

-6) LOBELIA – Two types, Hot White and Techno Heat Dark Blue.
-Our neighbour Barb recommended these a few years back saying they bloom, show and trail all summer long.
+Two types, Hot White and Techno Heat Dark Blue.
+My neighbour Barb recommended these a few years back saying they bloom, show and trail all summer long.
 She was right.
 Watering them consistently is the key to their success.

-7) BASIL – Genovese.
+Genovese.
 This is one is for all the cooks out there.
 I planted a large bunch of this delicious herb in a massive terracotta container placed close to the front door.
-I now have a ton of fresh basil that I can quickly access for cooking.
-I also like when a gentle summer breeze brings in that heady fragrance.
+Now there’s a ton of fresh basil that I can quickly access for cooking.
+Also neat when a gentle summer breeze brings in that heady fragrance.
 So beautiful.

 And there you have it – my picks and tricks on container gardening, a wonderful way of bringing the joys of gardening even closer to home!